The Strongest: 1969: The Viloco tragedy

-1977–2013: Inaugural league champion and Tricampeonato
+1977: Inaugural league champion

 In 1977, the club was one of the founding members of the Bolivian Professional Football League, and won the first edition.

 From 1979 to 1981, the club finished as runner-ups three consecutive times.

+1982–2009: More titles and international campaigns

+In 1986, the club won their fifth league title, same year in which their stadium opened.
 In 1989, they won the league title, and earned the right to play in the Copa Libertadores the following year: the 1990 Copa Libertadores, where the club was eliminated in the second round by Universidad Católica.

 In 2003 the club won both tournaments of the year: Apertura and Clausura, becoming the first "Bicampeon" (two-time champion) of the new league format under Argentine manager Néstor Clausen.
+In that year's Copa Sudamericana, the club produced an upset by beating defending champions San Lorenzo, but were knocked out in the following round by São Paulo after a 7-2 aggregate loss.

-The highest achievement in an international competition for The Strongest was achieved in the 2005 Copa Sudamericana, when the squad led by coach Eduardo Villegas eliminated its classic rivals Bolívar 4–2 on aggregate (first and second legs both ended in 2–1 victories).
+In 2004 the club added another league title.
+In the 2005 Copa Sudamericana, with Eduardo Villegas as head coach, the club eliminated its classic rivals Bolívar 4–2 on aggregate.
 Later, the team went on to defeat Ecuador's LDU Quito – including a 3–0 victory in Quito.
 The Strongest was eliminated by Mexican side Pumas UNAM in the third round (round of 16) 4–3 on aggregate, who later went on to become runners-up to cup winners Boca Juniors.

+2010–present: Tricampeonato and Recent history

 The club became the first "Tricampeon" (three-time champion) of Bolivian football following its 2013 Apertura league title under Bolivian manager Eduardo Villegas.
 Tigre had previously won the 2012 Apertura and Clausura tournaments.